 "We will access and store the following data from Hypothetical Diet Tracker App: your ZIP code, food diary, and weight log data."

-Explain your data security
+Explain your data privacy and security

 You are responsible for how your project manages data.

 Give a plain English description of how you will manage the data.
-Explain whether that data is identified or potentially identifiable, its sensitivity, and other security issues that may be relevant.
+Explain whether that data is identified or potentially identifiable, its sensitivity, and other privacy and security issues that may be relevant.
 Share this with your participants or users, and (if you are a study) with your IRB or equivalent ethics board.

 Be aware of existing de-identification standards